 - Spinal or epidural anesthesia numbs the area and dulls the pain.
 You may still feel pressure or pushing during the procedure, but you should not feel pain.

 A speculum will be put into your vagina to hold it open.
 You may have a small incision in your abdomen instead.
 Stitches will be used to close your cervix tightly.
 If you have an abdominal incision, it will be closed with stitches.

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.

 - An ultrasound will show how your baby is doing after the procedure.
 Healthcare providers will monitor your baby's heartbeat and any contractions you may have.

 - A Foley catheter is a tube put into your bladder to drain urine into a bag.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.

 - You may need to wear pressure stockings or inflatable boots after the procedure.
 The stockings are tight and put pressure on your legs.
 The boots have an air pump that tightens and loosens different areas of the boots.
 Both of these improve blood flow and help prevent blood clots.

 - You may need to walk around the same day of your procedure.
 Movement will help prevent blood clots.
-Do not get out of bed on your own until your healthcare provider says you can.
-Ask for help before you get up the first time.
-When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
-Then press the call light button to let someone know you need help.
+Do not get out of bed on your own until your healthcare provider says it is okay.

 - Tocolytics stop or prevent labor contractions.